Vaalee (2001 film): Production

 The film was launched on 27 July 2001 at Kanteerava Studios.
 The negative role of Sudeep marked a contrast to his then lover boy image.

 Soundtrack

 The soundtrack was composed by Rajesh Ramanath, reusing all the tunes from the original Tamil version, which was originally composed by Deva.
-Actor Sudeep sang two songs for this film, marking his debut as a playback singer.
+Sudeep sang two songs for this film, marking his debut as a playback singer.
 The song "O Sona O Sona" is based on "Susanna" by VOF de Kunst.